 They’re boring.
 They aren’t big growers.
 They’re reliable.

-I remember when the dot-com boom was near its height, there were plenty of brokers and financial talking heads saying growth was the new income.
-Ditch your boring utilities and total return stocks and get into the growth.
+I remember when the dot-com boom was near its height; there were plenty of brokers and financial talking heads saying growth was the new income.
+They told investors to ditch their boring utilities and total return stocks and get into the growth names.